 Some previous examples we have sold include this rare Mahogany Birdcage Antique Supper Tripod table circa 1790.
 It has a one piece beautifully carved shaped tilt top with gaming Wells, tilt top mechanism and four pillar birdcage action platform.
 This quality antique table stands on an elegant carved turned pedestal with acanthus leaf carvings and has tripod splayed legs again with beautiful carvings and pad feet.

 Of the finest quality, this antique small burr walnut Victorian tripod table dates from ca. 1860 and is the ideal piece for a wine or lamp table.
 It has a beautifully figured circular top with moulded edge above an elegant turned central pedestal, has a tripod shaped base with small turned finials and has turned bun feet with concealed small brass castors.

-This beautiful antique Georgian table, dating from around 1800, has a circular top and is of super quality.
+This 18th Century Tripod Table of super quality.
 The pedestal is elegantly turned and stands on tripod splayed legs with pad feet.
 The top itself is constructed from a solid piece of mahogany and tilts on its original mechanism.
-This is a quality table from the period and has aged to a lovely warm medium shade of mahogany with a striking grain, good patina, is in very good condition and has been beautifully cleaned using a traditional form of wax finishing.
+It makes the perfect station for a lamp or precious ornament.